Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 Building rules and codes primarily apply to such common areas.

-Since purchasing a co-op is usually easier than buying a condo (particularly, as mentioned, when it comes to board approval), it also means that selling one tends to be easier, too—with a lot less red tape for both the owner and new buyer.
+Since purchasing a co-op is usually easier than buying a condo (mainly, as mentioned, when it comes to board approval), it also means that selling one tends to be more accessible, too—with a lot less red tape for both the owner and new buyer.

 Condo values also tend to appreciate—which makes for good resale value.